 An important thing to remember is that 4G LTE isn’t the default option for many laptops so you have to configure your potential system with the feature.
 Certain companies will advertise 4G support as if it's a stock feature, but you’ll have to add it to your purchase for an additional hundred or so dollars.
 For example, the page for the HP Spectre x360 says it has “Gigabit-class 4G LTE,” but to actually add this onto the product, you’ll need to complete a set of convoluted steps and spend an additional $130.

 5G is also at the forefront and is in line to be integrated into laptops.
 For example, the Dell Latitude 9510 is the first business laptop with 5G support, and the next iPad Pro is rumored to support the future-proof connection.
+Check out our best 5G laptops page for more information.

 Here are the best 4G LTE Laptops